-you like, you will be more willing to continue the program.
+Choose a type of exercise that you like and that fits easily into your daily schedule.
+If you choose something you like, you will be more willing to continue the program.
 Try to include exercises that will work your heart and lungs and give you healthy muscles.

-exercise at about the same time and for the same length of time each day to help keep your blood sugar levels in the same range.
+Plan to exercise at about the same time and for the same length of time each day to help keep your blood sugar levels in the same range.
 If you want to increase your exercise, increase the intensity or the duration in small amounts.

 Have someone with you when you exercise, if possible.
 You may need help if your blood sugar level drops below a target range.
 And having a buddy can motivate you to keep going.

 Starting a program